Tosa-class battleship converted to aircraft carrier

-Her aircraft, operating from both the carrier and a temporary base at Kunda Airfield in Shanghai, flew missions in support of Japanese ground forces throughout February 1932.
-During one of these missions three of Kaga's Nakajima A1N2 fighters, including one piloted by future ace Toshio Kuroiwa, escorting three Mitsubishi B1M3 torpedo bombers, scored the IJN's first air-to-air combat victory on 22 February when they shot down a Boeing P-12 flown by an American volunteer pilot.
-Kaga returned to home waters upon the declaration of the cease-fire on 3 March and resumed fleet training with the rest of the Combined Fleet.
+On February 22, 1932 three of Kaga's Nakajima A1N2 fighters, including one piloted by future ace Toshio Kuroiwa, escorted three B1M3 torpedo bombers, scored the Imperial Japanese Navy's first air-to-air combat victory by shooting down a Boeing P-12 flown by an American volunteer pilot.
+Afterwards, Kaga returned to Japan with the declaration of a cease-fire on March 3, 1932 and resumed fleet training with the rest of the Combined Fleet.

 Second Sino-Japanese War

 On July 1937, Kaga was in Japanese waters, then proceeded with Hōshō and Ryūjō to the East China Sea as part of the 3rd Fleet to support Japanese operations along the central China coast near Shanghai.

 Operation Z - Attack on Pearl Harbor and Oahu

 On November 17, 1941 Kaga, under the command of Captain Jisaku Okada, loaded 100 torpedoes at Saeki Bay, Hiroshima; these torpedoes were specially designed for use in the shallow waters of Pearl Harbor.
 For the operation, Kaga had an aircraft compliment of 18 Mitsubishi A6M Zero fighters, 27 Nakajima B5N torpedo bombers and 27 Aichi D3A dive bombers, plus three crated aircraft of each type.